BrandonGarate177/stay-focusd/README.md

 ## Overview

 Stay FocuSD is a desktop application that uses your webcam to analyze your attention status in real-time.
-The application employs computer vision and machine learning algorithms to determine if you're focused ("LOCKED IN") or distracted ("SLUMPED"), providing visual feedback to help you maintain productivity.
+The application employs computer vision and machine learning algorithms to determine if you are focused ("LOCKED IN") or distracted ("SLUMPED"), providing visual feedback to help you maintain productivity.

 ## Key Features